Results of the participate@UOL project at School VI

 Teaching and Learning Lab sub-area

-Innovative teaching concept for virtual reality (VR) in medical training
+Innovative teaching concept: Virtual Reality (VR) in medical training

-A young patient with a fever and severe abdominal pain is lying in an emergency department treatment room.
-The nursing staff report that she is suffering from chronic inflammation of the bowel.
+A young female patient with a fever and severe abdominal pain is lying in an examination room in the A&E department.
+The nursing staff report that she suffers from chronic inflammation of the bowel.
 The attending doctor does not yet have any further information.
-Sounds like everyday life on the ward?
-In this case, however, the young patient is a virtual patient and the doctor is a medical student about to start her block placement in surgery.
-The young patient's case is one of currently nine cases in the STEP.VR simulation programme, which was programmed by the company ThreeDee and virtually simulates an emergency department.
-The focus is on general surgery and internal medicine cases.
+Sounds like a typical day on the ward?
+In this case, however, the young patient is virtual and the doctor is a medical student about to begin their block lab course in surgery.
+The young patient’s case is one of nine currently featured in the STEP.VR simulation programme, which was developed by ThreeDee and recreates a virtual A&E department.
+The focus is on cases in general surgery and internal medicine.

-As part of the participate@UOL project, we were able to procure VR glasses, computers and the licence for STEP.VR for this new teaching format.
-The project work also gave us the freedom to establish and plan the virtual emergency department.
-After initial trial runs and a pilot phase, PD Dr Nader El-Sourani introduced the emergency department directly into the regular curriculum.
-In academic year 4, 82 students took part in the course during the last teaching unit before the start of the block placement in the clinic.
-The aim was to close the gap between the theoretical everyday life of the degree programme and the practical day-to-day work in the clinic.
+As part of the participate@UOL project, we were able to procure VR headsets, computers and the licence for STEP.VR for this new teaching format.
+Furthermore, the project work gave us the freedom to set up and plan the virtual A&E department.
+Following initial trial runs and a pilot phase, PD Dr Nader El-Sourani incorporated the virtual A&E directly into the regular curriculum.
+In the fourth year of study, 82 students took part in the module during the final teaching session before the start of their block lab course.
+The aim was to bridge the gap between theoretical university life and practical clinical work.

-The Virtual Emergency Department enables students to try out how to deal with patients, simulates the time pressure in the clinic and promotes clinical-analytical thinking.
-Clinical decision-making in particular can be practised and standardised procedures can be consolidated.
-Haptics, on the other hand, are still very limited and expressions of feeling and emotions can also only be represented to a limited extent by virtual avatars.
-As a result, dialogue situations and learning units on the doctor-patient relationship cannot be implemented virtually.
-VR should therefore not be seen as a replacement for established teaching formats but as an extension of the traditional curriculum and was therefore chosen as the "final and concluding" teaching unit.
+The Virtual A&E enables students to practise interacting with patients, simulates the time pressure experienced in a hospital setting and promotes clinical-analytical thinking.
+In particular, clinical decision-making can be practised and standardised procedures can be reinforced.
+Haptic feedback, however, is still very limited, and facial expressions and emotions can also only be represented to a limited extent by virtual avatars.
+Consequently, conversational scenarios and learning modules focusing on the doctor-patient relationship cannot be implemented virtually.
+VR should therefore not be seen as a replacement for established teaching formats, but rather as an extension of the traditional curriculum; it was thus chosen as the ‘final and concluding’ teaching module.

 The seminar was evaluated and accompanied by a student research project (René Klarmann).
 Further information can be found in a blog post published by the Hochschulforum Digitalisierung about the event and in the associated publication.

-The virtual emergency room is currently being used in seminars in the subjects of surgery and internal medicine as part of regular teaching.
+The virtual A&E is currently being used in seminars in the subjects of surgery and internal medicine as part of regular teaching.

 Publications: